Chad Marks

 prisoner releases negotiated, multiple lives saved

 Chad Marks is one of the few souls who actually lived the American Dream.
-Raised by a single mother on welfare in an urban community Chad eventually found himself sentenced to a mandatory minimum of 40 years in federal prison.
+Raised by a single mother on welfare in an urban community, Chad eventually found himself sentenced to a mandatory minimum of 40 years in federal prison.
 He was only 24 years old.

 Though he was convicted of a non-violent drug offense, Chad would soon be introduced to violence on an almost unimaginable scale.
 Stabbings, multiple-perpetrator assaults, and death were daily occurrences at the federal prisons where the justice system required that he serve his time.
 He would spend 17 years in some of the most dangerous prisons in the United States.

-He educated himself, earned a college degree, began studying law, and became one of the most infamous "Jailhouse Lawyers" in the federal prison system.
+He educated himself, earned a college degree, began studying law, and became one of the most infamous "jailhouse lawyers" in the federal prison system.

 He taught prisoners how to read and write, how to advocate for themselves, and advocated for them when they couldn't.